silasjul/Social-Stocks/README.md

 ## Description

 The core idea behind TradeSocial is to leverage social media sentiment, to gauge potential impacts on the stock market.
-We scrape tweets from selected influential individuals, analyze them to determine their potential market influence, and present this information alongside relevant stock data to help traders make more informed decisions.
+Tweets are scraped from selected influential figures and presented alongside relevant stock data to help traders make more informed decisions.

 ## Tech Stack